Learning to understand the customer’s language

 Multichannel retailing definitely is the right move for an enterprise in the 21st century.
 According to Forrester’s report ‘The Art Of Omnichannel Retailing’ from last year, today 1.5 trillion dollars in retail sales are generated by customers who start their shopping journey online and conclude it in the physical store.
 “Online sales combined with web-influenced sales - transactions that occur in a physical store after a customer has first engaged the brand online - now exceed pure in-store sales,” according to Forrester’s report ‘One Customer, One Organization, One P&L’ from November 2015.
 The types of shoppers outlined in these statistics make up a force to be reckoned with, and one a retail enterprise certainly wants to target.
 They represent the newest wave of consumer purchasing patterns, one that’s likely here to stay.
 They use every resource available to them to get what they want, when they want it.

 Multichannel retailing capitalises on this tendency by using various channels – e-commerce, catalogues, brick-and-mortar stores, kiosks, etc. – to target and engage customers.
 While this is obviously a smart move in retail, it comes with a unique challenge: How does a retailer keep its product and customer information consistent across all of its marketing and sales channels as well as across the enterprise itself?
 This is the aim of omnichannel retailing, and if done right, omnichannel retailing benefits both the customer and the enterprise.
 Four Omnichannel Functionality Categories represent a general idea of what the customer desires and can receive from a successful omnichannel retail experience.
 These are Online Experience, Channel Consistency, In-Store Pick-Up and In-Store Functionality.
 A customer’s Online Experience entails a continuity of information and resources across all of the digital devices they use.
 Channel Consistency is a little broader.
 Here, the customer benefits from experiences, resources and information that are unbroken and consistent across not only their digital devices but in-stores as well.
 The two final Omnichannel Functionality Categories focus on in-store experiences.
 When customers select or purchase something online but choose to pick it up in-store, they want their in-store pick-up experience to be all-encompassing, including notifications about their selection or purchase as well as information regarding its availability, the in-store wait time and the store’s location(s).
 The customers benefit from omnichannel capabilities within stores themselves as well, with experience-boosting options like ‘save the sale’.
-Naturally, the retailer wants their customers to be happy and satisfied because happy, satisfied customers lead to
+Naturally, the retailer wants their customers to be happy and satisfied because happy, satisfied customers lead to sales.

 On a more technical level, however, the retailer benefits less from experiences and more from data, particularly when it is relevant, trustworthy and insightful.
 A retailer needs relevant data, so it can be used to adopt policies that align with their strategies.
 A retailer needs to be able to trust that their data is high-quality, consistent and accurate.
 Ultimately, an enterprise benefits most from data when it brings insights into products and customers because drawing meaningful conclusions about products and customers leads to better decision-making.
 Omnichannel retailing that appeals to both customers’ and the retailer’s needs seems complex.
 A PIM system makes it easy because it optimises customer experience by allowing a retailer’s digital assets creation team, content creation team, marketing team, etc. to tailor their content based on the data.
 A PIM/MDM system becomes the source of truth for an enterprise, the centralised source of data.
 Such a system provides a robust selection of capabilities that support the omnichannel experience.
 First comes Flexible Data Modeling.
 Data modeling is essential to providing customers with the best experiences possible.
 A PIM/MDM system’s flexible data modeling allows an enterprise to model data based on market offerings, product seasonality, customer segments and more.